LogicsSoldier/Runelite-Stream-Commands/README.md

  - save prefabs and armor sets for later use
  - Can modify player levels, passives, pot boosts etc

+###### additional information
+If you'd like to read through my tests to see some of it's potential [check here](https://github.com/LogicsSoldier/Runelite-Stream-Commands/assets/4423284/ecc13020-5879-4aca-b71e-e2caf5f5fe7d)

 -------

 > [!TIP]